I coach and run lessons on the Specialist qualification topics as follows, often providing additional advice and consultancy:

 I also coach exam management such as how to pace the exam and cope with tricky questions and multi-choice answers.

-I coach the EPQ in three ways, first how to write the report and prepare the presentation; second, how to record the process in the logs, emphasising all are important for marks; and third I help overall project management.
+I coach the Extended Project Qualification (EPQ) in three ways, first how to write the report and prepare the presentation; second, how to record the process in the Project Proposal Forms and Activity Logs, emphasising all these aspects are important for good marks; and third I help overall project management.

-For the report I suggest length, paragraph style, bibliography layout, division into sections and provided its a scientific project offer advice on the technical content.
+For the report I suggest length, paragraph style, bibliography layout, division into required sections and. especially if its a scientific project, offer advice on the technical content and keep an eye out for relevant news articles.

 For the process I help the student put together good logs on items such as project aims, measuring progress, ensuring original thinking.

-I am a formally qualified Prince 2 Project manager so I help ensure quality, timeliness and stage-gate approval.
+I am a formally qualified Prince 2 Project manager so I help ensure quality, timeliness and stage-gate approval for the project as a whole.

 I run lessons on the particular Maths topics which feature most heavily in the GMAT syllabus such as algebra equations, ratio proportion, statistics mean, geometry area.
 And also business calculations such as profitability.